 What do you think are the biggest obstacles that Manufacturing technologists face in working in a more agile and outcomes based model?

 3. A perception that technologies that were developed 20 years ago are the path to tomorrow’s agile enterprise.
-On the contrary, manufacturers need to modernize their infrastructure to enable a foundation for agile operations.
+Manufacturers need to modernize their infrastructure to enable a foundation for agile operations.

 The Strategy for Faster Delivery